IBM/blockchain-network-on-kubernetes/README.md

 Blockchain is a shared, immutable ledger for recording the history of transactions.
 The Linux Foundation’s Hyperledger Fabric, the software implementation of blockchain IBM is committed to, is a permissioned network.
 For developing any blockchain use-case, the very first thing is to have a development environment for Hyperledger Fabric to create and deploy the application.
 Hyperledger Fabric network can be setup in multiple ways.
 * Setup [Hyperledger Fabric network locally](http://hyperledger-fabric.readthedocs.io/en/release-1.0/build_network.html)
 * Use [Blockchain as a service](https://console.bluemix.net/catalog/services/blockchain) hosted on [IBM Cloud](https://console.bluemix.net/).
-IBM Cloud provides you Blockchain as a service with a Starter Membership Plan(Free) and Enterprise Membership Plan(Paid).
-The Starter Plan is to be used for development purpose and requires one to sign up for a paid plan for production purpose.
+IBM Cloud provides you Blockchain as a service with a Starter Membership Plan and Enterprise Membership Plan.
 * Setup Hyperledger Fabric network using [Kubernetes APIs]((https://console.bluemix.net/containers-kubernetes/catalog/cluster)) on [IBM Cloud](https://console.bluemix.net/)

-**This code pattern demonstrates the steps involved in setting up your business network on Hyperledger Fabric using Kubernetes APIs on IBM Cloud Container Service.** Hosting the Hyperledger Fabric network on IBM Cloud provides you many benefits like multiple users can work on the same setup, the setup can be used for different blockchain applications, the setup can be reused and so on.
+This code pattern demonstrates the steps involved in setting up your business network on **Hyperledger Fabric using Kubernetes APIs on IBM Cloud Container Service**.

+Hosting the Hyperledger Fabric network on IBM Cloud provides you many benefits like multiple users can work on the same setup, the setup can be used for different blockchain applications, the setup can be reused and so on.
 Please note that the blockchain network setup on Kubernetes is good to use for demo scenarios but for production, it is recommended to use IBM Blockchain as a service hosted on IBM Cloud.

 #### Kubernetes Cluster